department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/touchpoint-accessibility-audit.md

 # Full Accessibility and 508 Office Audit

-Did we recommend a Full Accessibility and 508 Office Audit?
+Did we recommend a Full Accessibility and 508 Office Audit in the Collaboration Cycle Kickoff issue ticket?
 If so, follow the below guidelines to get started.

 ## When should I request this touchpoint?